 - 1. Read the nurses assessment at the top of the page.
 Then enter the room, introduce yourself and start your H&P. - 2.
-Use the prior note as a guide.
-Have a resident show you how to fill out all of the paperwork. - 3.
-Be sure to review Health Maintenance- pap smears, self breast exams, mammograms, colonoscopy, fecal occult blood, calcium/Vit D supplementation. - 4.
+Use the guide below to help you structure your interview/note.
+The best thing you can do to cull your history-taking skills is to practice asking questions in the order you want to present them (see below).
+While you will not be writing a note that will enter into the Epic/Soarian system or any legal documentation, it's great practice to write a note on every patient you see it will allow you to organize your thoughts and sift through the information so that only the pertinent stuff is included in your presentation.
+Being able to write a quick and detailed note is a very important skill!
+Then read your note while you present don't leave anything out. - 3.
+Be sure to review Health Maintenance- pap smears, breast self awareness, mammograms, colonoscopy, fecal occult blood, calcium/Vit D supplementation, immunizations. - 4.
 Many appointments are for annual exams- get these charts!
 You are able to do everything on these patients.
 Get a resident to help with your first few exams until you are comfortable. - 5.
 For menstrual period complaints make sure you ask if they are regular or irregular, how many pads per day, how many days of bleeding, hormonal therapy use, any medicines used and if they worked.
-Any patient over 35 with menometorrhagia (heavy periods and bleeding between periods) will likely require an EMB (endometrial biopsy) to rule out pathologic source.
+Any patient over 35 with menometrorrhagia (heavy periods and bleeding between periods) will likely require an EMB (endometrial biopsy) to rule out pathologic source.
+Always look to see if the patient has had an ultrasound, and what their h/h is most recently.